joannakl/cs102/projects/project2.markdown

 The README.md file in the <a href="https://github.com/stacker-media/data/tree/main/1900-census-immigrant-state">1900-census-immigrant-state repository</a> contains information about how the file is structured (i.e., what all the rows and columns represent).

 __From the point of view of this assignment, a valid data row MUST contain 48 columns.
-All other rows can be ignored.
-Note that the topmost row with 48 columns is the header for all the rows that represent the actual data.__ There could be other rows in the input file that contain fewer columns.
-Such rows should be ignored.
+All rows that do not have that many columns should be ignored.
+Note that the topmost row with 48 columns is the header for all the rows that represent the actual data.__ You should not assume that the input file used for testing your program will have columns in exactly the same order.
+You also should not assume that the input file used for testing your program will contain on the US states and teritories (i.e., there could be fewer or more rows).

-You can (and should) use the `Parser` class listed in the Appendix to help you with parsing the input file.
+You can (and should, unless you have a good reason not to) use the `CSV` class listed in the Appendix to help you with parsing the input file.

 </div> </div></div>